A Jamaican-Made Christmas Gift Guide 2019

 Where to find them: Make sure to book a visit to their showroom in New Kingston.
 Otherwise, Miakalani ships worldwide!
 They, also, will be showcasing their products at the 2019 installation of Jamaican Made Christmas.

 We all know that one person who 'doesn't want anything'.
 Some people genuinely prefer a bit of quality time or a well-written card- but sometimes, it's nice to give a present to a loved one whether they were expecting it or not!

-A SUN ISLAND TEE
+SUN ISLAND JAMAICA T-Shirt